Diego Maurício: Mumbai City

 On 21 January 2022, Indian Super League club Mumbai City announced the signing of Maurício as a replacement for Ygor Catatau, on a short-term deal.

 On 3 February, Maurício made his debut for the club in the Indian Super League against ATK Mohun Bagan, in a 1–1 draw.
 He had a forgettable debut for the Islanders and was taken off for Igor Angulo, in the second half.
 On 17 February, he scored his first goal for the club, against Jamshedpur in a 3–2 defeat, through the penalty spot.

 He was later included in the club's 2022 AFC Champions League squad.
-On 11 April, he scored the Islanders' first ever goal in the competition through the penalty spot, in a historic 2–1 win against Al-Quwa Al-Jawiya, as Mumbai City became the first Indian club to win a AFC Champions League game.
+On 11 April, he scored the Islanders' first ever goal in the competition through the penalty spot, in a historic 2–1 win against Al-Quwa Al-Jawiya, as Mumbai City became the first Indian club to win an AFC Champions League game.

 Odisha

-In July 2022, Maurício returned to the Juggernauts after one year.
-On 17 August, he scored a free-kick on his return match in a 6–0 rout of NorthEast United in the Durand Cup.
-He won the ISL golden boot in for 2022-23 by edging out ATK Mohun Bagan’s Dimitrios Petratos and East Bengal’s Cleiton Silva.
-He scored 12 goals in 21 matches and won the award due to a better minutes-per-goal ratio than the other two players.
+In July 2022, Maurício returned to Odisha for a second spell, joining the club after a season away.
+His return quickly proved to be one of the most significant signings in the club's history.
+On 17 August, in his first competitive appearance after returning, he scored from a free-kick in a 6–0 victory over NorthEast United FC in the Durand Cup.

-He won the 2023 Super Cup title with Odisha, where he was also the player of the tournament.
-With the conclusion of 2024–25 ISL season, Maurício announced that he was leaving the club.
+Maurício enjoyed a prolific 2022–23 Indian Super League campaign, scoring 12 goals in 21 appearances and helping Odisha qualify for the ISL playoffs for the first time in the club's history.
+He finished level on goals with Dimitrios Petratos of ATK Mohun Bagan and Cleiton Silva of East Bengal FC, but won the Indian Super League Golden Boot on the basis of his superior minutes-per-goal ratio.
+He became the first Odisha FC player to win the award.

+His finest achievement of the season came in the 2023 Indian Super Cup, where he played a decisive role in Odisha's first major trophy.
+Maurício scored in the semi-final against NorthEast United FC as Odisha reached their first-ever Super Cup final.
+In the final against Bengaluru FC, he scored twice, including the opening goal from a free-kick and Odisha's second goal, as the club secured a 2–1 victory and its first major trophy.
+He finished the tournament with five goals and two assists in five matches and was named the Hero of the Tournament.